Karimi-Gichunge/Core_IP_Week4/README.md

-This study contains a python notebook
+This study contains a python notebook and a hypothesis report.